isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 <blockquote>
 <p>When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned
-jurisdiction, it is<strong> </strong>recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR jurisdiction like Singapore, New York, Delaware or other MLETR-compliant jurisdictions.</p>
+jurisdiction, it is<strong> </strong>recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR-compliant jurisdictions.</p>
 </blockquote>
 <p>Using an example of a shipment from a non MLETR-compliant jurisdiction